Reasoning Around Paradox with Grounded Deduction: Propositional deduction in

-Provided that $a$ is known to denote a boolean truth value (we have proven `$a \jbool$'), the elimination rule \irl{boolE} above allows us to perform \emph{case analysis} on $a$.
+As mentioned above, provided that some term $a$ is known to denote a boolean truth value -- that is, we have already proven `$a \jbool$' -- the elimination rule \irl{boolE} allows us to perform case analysis on $a$.
 That is, we can prove the goal `$b \jtrue$' in one fashion in the case where $a$ happens to be true, while we might prove the same goal in a different fashion in the case where $a$ is false.

-With this power of case analysis, for example, we can immediately derive one rule for proof by contradiction.
-By taking $c$ to be the same as $a$ in the \irl{boolE} rule above, the second premise of \irl{boolE} becomes trivial, and we get the following derived rule representing a particular special case of boolean case analysis:
+With this power of case analysis, for example, we can immediately derive one rule for (grounded) proof by contradiction.
+By taking $c$ to be the same as $a$ in the \irl{boolE} rule above, the second premise of \irl{boolE} becomes trivial: hypothesis `$a \jtrue$' leads directly to the premise's required conclusion, which is also `$a \jtrue$'.
+We thus get the following derived rule representing a particular special case of boolean case analysis:

 That is, if $a$ is already proven to be boolean, and if from the hypothetical assumption that $a$ is false we can prove the contrary judgment that $a$ is true, then we can deduce the \emph{non-hypothetical} conclusion that $a$ must be unconditionally true.